 During excavations, there is a danger that electricity and telecommunication cables and gas, water and sewer pipes can be struck, causing injury to anyone nearby and damage and significant disruption on-site and in the surrounding areas.

-This can be avoided with careful planning and by making use of certain devices and safe digging practices.
+This can be avoided with careful planning and by making use of devices to assist with locating services / utilities, and safe digging practices.

-Additionally, unexploded bombs and ordnance that fell on the UK during World War Two are unearthed most often on construction sites.
+Additionally, unexploded bombs and ordnance can be a hazard on some construction sites.
 Such finds might not be easy to predict, but it is something that workers should be aware of and they must know what to do if they suspect they have found, or they suspect there might be, unexploded ordnance.

 Using handheld tools, like drills, hammers and power cutters, and hand-operated machinery, including vehicles, such as lift trucks, can expose construction site workers to damaging levels of vibration.
 This can lead to a variety of debilitating health issues, such as Hand Arm Vibration Syndrome (HAVS), so it is vital that the hazard is assessed, controlled and reviewed.